talbii/tal.bi/src/routes/posts/lagranges-theorem/+page.md

 ---

-From this point, when refering to cosets we mean right cosets, although the statements are also true for left cosets.
+From this point, when referring to cosets we mean right cosets, although the statements are also true for left cosets.

 ## Cosets are either disjoint or equal